rust-lang/cargo/src/doc/src/reference/registry-authentication.md

 global-credential-providers = ["cargo:token", "cargo-credential-1password --email you@example.com"]
 ```

-The values in `global-credential-providers` are split on spaces to into path and command-line arguments.
+The values in `global-credential-providers` are split on spaces into path and command-line arguments.
 To
 define a global credential provider where the path or arguments contain spaces, use
 the [`[credential-alias]` table](config.md#credential-alias).